Types of Emergencies

 • Get your keys and any absolute necessities (e.g. medications, ID, wallet).
 Unplug all computers and equipment possible.

 • Lock the door behind you and use a flashlight or your cell phone light to leave.
-DO NOT light candles.
+Do Not light candles.

 • Laboratory personnel should secure experiments or activities that may present a danger with the electrical power off or when it is restored unexpectedly.
-If a hazard exists, notify the lab instructor and call 9-1-1 (DO NOT HANG UP).
+If a hazard exists, notify the lab instructor and call 9-1-1 (Do Not Hang Up).

 • Once outside, move to an open area at least 150 feet away from the affected building(s).